s3rgeym/extract-sourcemaps/README.md

 Extract source maps from a given URL.
+Test on Vue.js and React apps.

 Use pyenv to install latest python version and make it global.